sgaraud/gnome-extension-taskwarrior/README.md

 ### Dependencies

-Taskwarrior :godmode: :exclamation:
-make sure [Taskwarrior](https://taskwarrior.org/download/) is installed on your system.
+Taskwarrior V2.0.0 or higher :godmode: :exclamation: make sure [Taskwarrior](https://taskwarrior.org/download/) is installed on your system.

-### Supported Taskwarrior Features
+### Soon to be Supported Taskwarrior Features

     Display task list
     Add tasks